-If you are as busy as I am, then you may not have had time to think about Father’s Day, let alone prepare for it.
-I feel your pain.
-If your husband enjoys grilling, and in the interest of helping you prepare, I have collected a few articles to help you get ready for a Father’s Day barbecue and other fantastic barbecuing opportunities.
+Given your busy schedule, you may not have had time to think about Father’s Day, let alone prepare for it.
+We feel your pain.
+If your husband or dad enjoys grilling, and in the interest of helping you prepare, we have collected easy tips to help you get ready for a Father’s Day barbecue.

 Father’s Day can be a great excuse to kill two birds with one stone and get that new grill or barbecue tool he has had his eye on.
 Giving the man of the house a grill for Father’s Day is not only a great gift idea, it’s also motivation to fix up the patio for upcoming national celebrations in July.
-Presentation is everything you know.
-If you are going to give him a new grill, then the patio ought to be ready for parties when you give it to him as part of the presentation of the gift.
+Presentation is everything, you know.

-After you have cleaned off and set up the patio, you can look at the needs of your patio.
-If the surface is looking like it needs a refinish, you may want to look into getting that done in time for July celebrations.
+After you have cleaned off and set up the patio, you can look at the needs of your patio surface itself.
+If it's looking like it needs a refinish, you may want to look into getting that done in time for July celebrations.
 Five Star Painting offers patio and deck refinishing services, and your can schedule an estimate directly through our site.
 Choose a time and date that works for your schedule by clicking HERE!

 Now that your patio and everything on it is clean and beautiful, it’s time to roll out the shiny, new grill to present it to Dad for Father’s Day.